dongmeic/RTP/data/ReadMe.md

 ### 3. Navigable Rivers

-The Oregon rivers layer downloaded from the [Oregon Spatial Data Library](https://spatialdata.oregonexplorer.info/geoportal/details;id=01606665b1034dc6877fbad58bb9879a) is considered as the navigable rivers layer for the RTP GIS analysis and mapping.
+The Oregon rivers layer downloaded from the [Oregon Spatial Data Library](https://spatialdata.oregonexplorer.info/geoportal/details;id=01606665b1034dc6877fbad58bb9879a) with a filter applied (Mckenzie River and Willamette River based on the list in [Navigable Riverways Within the State of Oregon](https://www.nwp.usace.army.mil/Portals/24/docs/regulatory/jurisdiction/Navigable_US_Waters_Oregon_1993.pdf?ver=b_nFSoXJ1YwCARFvh9kNbw%3D%3D)) is considered as the navigable rivers layer for the RTP GIS analysis and mapping.

-### 4. Wetlands (significant Goal 5 wetlands only)
+### 4. Wetlands

+The wetlands data layer are derived from the [national wetlands inventory (NWI)](https://www.fws.gov/wetlands/) and the [local wetlands inventories (LWI)](https://www.oregon.gov/dsl/WW/Pages/Inventories.aspx).
+After comparing the West Eugene LWI with the data layer from the last RTP, which covers larger areas, the West Eugene LWI remains the same as last RTP.
+The NWI and LWI layers are combined into a wetlands layer for CLMPO using the script [wetlands.ipynb]((https://github.com/dongmeic/RTP/blob/main/data/wetlands.ipynb)).

 ## Watershed